dallinwebb/academic-kickstart/content/project/tt_board_games/index.md

 <br>

-It looks like a board game can have multiple mechanic categories as we see here seperated by commas.
+It looks like a board game can have multiple mechanic categories as we see here separated by commas.
 What I need to do to analyze this type of data is force each row to have just one category while maintaining some contextual information.
 In this case I just want to keep a hold of the `year` column.
 Before we start, I'm just curious, what game had the most combinations of game mechanics?

 ```r